cnisidis/ADA_135/README.md

 <cite>Collect data in real-time (almost real time) from seismographs around the globe.</cite>

-On this part, our goal is, basically, to sonify data by accessing a continuous stream deriving from specific stations around the world.
+In this section, our goal is to sonify data by accessing a continuous stream derived from specific stations around the world.

-The idea draws its inspiration by an audio experience where the auditor stands in the center of a room which is surrounded by speakers.
+The inspiration for this idea comes from an audio experience where the listener stands in the center of a room surrounded by speakers.

-Each stream from each station (seismograph) is represented audibly as continuous sound signal coming through the spreaded speakers in the room.
+Each stream from the seismograph stations is audibly represented as a continuous sound signal emanating from the speakers placed around the room.

 This part is segmented to distinct phases.